roozbehR/MovieBook/README.md

 - Users
 - Add Movies

-The users table can be used to promote users to admins or remote admin to regular users.
+The users table can be used to promote users to admins or demote admin to regular users.
 The admin just needs to click on the button.
 Other feature is that Admins can delete users, to do this they just need to click on the delete button.

 ![DElete](documentationImages/delete.PNG)

 For movies, admins are able to add movies.
-The admin can fill in the form and then they are able to submit it and the movie is stored in the data base
+The admin can fill in the form and then they are able to submit it and the movie is stored in the database
 ![add movie](documentationImages/addmovie.png)

 The description will only be updated if the user clicks on *OK*.